vidal-adrien/ChIP-Rx-Pipeline-Pub/chipseq.md

 ## <a id="metaplots">6) Metaplots</a>

-Metaplots are plots that show the average alignment coverage signal profile on a set of genomic regions.
-To make it possible to average the signal on region segments of varrying length, the metaplot uses proportional coordinates for the interior of the segment.
+The [deeptools](https://deeptools.readthedocs.io/en/develop/) toolkit can be used to make Metaplots.
+Metaplots are plots that show the combined alignment (through mean, median or other with the `--averageTypeBins` argument) coverage signal profile on a set of genomic regions.
+To make it possible to average the signal on region segments of varrying length, the metaplot may use proportional coordinates for the interior of the segment.
 The `-a` and `-b` arguments allow representing the average signal on flanking regions of a given length in base pairs.
 Those flanking regions **do not** use normalized coordinates.

 ### 6.1) Compute matrix

- The [deeptools](https://deeptools.readthedocs.io/en/develop/) toolkit can be used to make Metaplots.
 Before roducing any plots, a matrix must be computed between the `.bigwig` coverage tracks to compare and `.bed` genomic region files to study.
 Any number of tracks and region sets can be loaded in.

 For more relevant comparisons, it may be preferable to limit the region sets to only include regions considered as marked in the [peak annotation](#annotation).
+It is advised to not use smoothed tracks that would reduce the accuracy of the calculations.

 **Example command to compute the matrix:**
 ```shell